-This story plays out during late January, 2006.
+This story plays out in late January 2006.
 My platoon was in Ramadi, Iraq.
 In case you don’t know, the country is god-awful cold in the winter; especially being the top gunner of a vehicle.
-Multiple layers of fancy-pants military cold weather gear are what kept me warm.
+Multiple layers of fancy-pants military cold-weather gear are what kept me warm.
 We got word that we were going to go bang another target for the eighth night in a row.

 The main one is your typical caffeine buzz.
-The original flavor steals all metabolic water from you and molests your kidneys while the sugar free one has pretty much the same effects as lit-gasoline would on your stomach lining.
-For some reason I always thought I could hear my teeth when I drank that god-water.
+The original flavor steals all metabolic water from you and molests your kidneys while the sugar-free one has pretty much the same effects as lit-gasoline would on your stomach lining.
+For some reason, I always thought I could hear my teeth when I drank that god-water.
 The last flavor was citrus.
-Citrus was smoother drinking, better tasting, and made my insides less sad than the first two, even though there are around 67 grams of sugar in that tiny can.
+Citrus was smoother to drink, better tasting, and made my insides less sad than the first two, even though there are around 67 grams of sugar in that tiny can.
 Therein lies the problem.
 You never see the storm coming….

-While my menopausal style hot flash was raging, we reached our stopping point and the vehicles moved into the security positions.
-While I was riding up in the gun, the back of the vehicle contained 4 operators, a k9, and a really dude-like FBI lady.
+While my menopausal-style hot flash was raging, we reached our stopping point and the vehicles moved into the security positions.
+While I was riding up in the gun, the back of the vehicle contained 4 operators, a K9, and a really dude-like FBI lady.
 The vehicle came to a stop and as everyone jostled inside the crowded APC, I shifted and accidentally let go of a horrendous fart.
 Loud, and brutal, I didn’t even see it coming.
-The smell was awful, as if a cage of ferrets and the insides of a sick old woman combined like Voltron.
+The smell was awful as if a cage of ferrets and the insides of a sick old woman combined like Voltron.
 Every one of the career shooters looked at me and one just shook his head.
-I was so relieved that it left my body that I cared not for their judgement.
+I was so relieved that it left my body that I cared not for their judgment.
 But I was worried.
 My stomach was starting to turn a bit.

 (Continued On Next Page)